 1. Know Your Restaurant’s Peaks and Valleys

 Every part of the day has its own personality.
 There’s the morning rush, when people are swinging by on their way to work or school, the breakfast-to-lunch lull, the lunch rush, the post-lunch lull, the midday end-of-school day mad crush, and the dinner hustle.
-To hit your ideal labor budgets and employee productivity levels, each day part should be staffed to match its actual business volume.
-The right activity-level sales forecasting tool can give you visibility down to time intervals as small as 15-minutes.
+To hit your ideal labor budgets and employee productivity levels, each day should be staffed to match its actual business volume with effective labor scheduling.
+The right activity-level sales forecasting tool can give your restaurant operations and labor scheduling visibility down to time intervals as small as 15-minutes.
 You can’t ask for greater precision than that.

 2. Base Your Forecasts on Appropriate Historical Data

 In order to project for your future volume, you have to take stock of your past.
 Accurately forecasting your labor needs requires you to first base your projections on past weeks that are relevant.
 Let’s say you’re building a forecast for a regular week in late April.
 If you include the week of Easter – a week your restaurant was slammed for brunch and showed higher sales – in your historical data, your labor projections will likely be higher than what you need for a standard week.